 - Remove the skewers before serving the kids!
 You may actually decide to remove them for anyone, especially if you’re serving them right off the grill.
 They’re hot!

 Variations are fun to make these kabobs just the way you like them!
 Add in more veggies, use a marinade, or try another seasoning that best fits your family’s taste.
 The possibilities are endless!

 - Veggies.
 If you want to add vegetables to your Greek chicken kabobs, you can thread them onto the skewer as well.
 Add 1-inch pieces of sliced zucchini, bell peppers, and red onion after every couple of pieces of chicken.

 - Even more veggies.
 You can also make separate vegetable skewers and have one of each!

 - Ready-made blend.
-Replace the herbs in this Greek chicken kabob marinade with a ready-made blend of Greek seasoning for additional flavor
+Replace the herbs in this Greek chicken kabob marinade with a ready-made combination of Greek seasoning for additional flavor.

 - Different seasoning.
 If you want to make simple chicken kabobs but don’t necessarily have the same herbs, no worries!
 Basil and thyme are just as great.
 You could also go in a different direction and use fresh dill!

 Ways to Enjoy Greek Chicken Skewers